encode/httpcore/docs/proxies.md

 )
 ```

-Note that `ProxyMode.FORWARD` will enable forwarding https requests:
+Note that `ProxyMode.FORWARD` will enable forwarding https requests, so they will be visible for proxy server.
-1. proxy will handle TLS stuffs like certificate validation, etc.
+It means handling TLS stuffs like certificate validation would on proxy side.
-2. your requests will be visible for proxy server.

 ## Proxy SSL and HTTP Versions